 - 1. Don personal protective equipment (gloves, eye protection, etc.). - 2.
 Administer high flow oxygen. - 3.
-Identify and prep the site: - A. Locate the 5th intercostal space in the anterior axillary line (preferred) on the same side as the pneumothorax.
+Identify and prep the site: - A. Locate the fourth intercostal space in the anterior axillary line on the same side as the pneumothorax.
 Approximate landmarks: for the 5th intercostal space are the nipple line in males, and inframammary crease in females.
-(It is important that the catheter is not placed below the patient's 5th intercostal space laterally as this may go into the abdomen and cause intra-abdominal injury without decompressing the thorax.) - B. Prepare the site with iodine and alcohol. - 4.
+(It is important that the catheter is not placed below the patient's 5th intercostal space laterally as this may go into the abdomen and cause intra-abdominal injury without decompressing the thorax.) - B. Prepare the site with lodine or Alcohol - 4.
 Consider placing a finger cut from an exam glove over the catheter hub for a one-way valve.
-(Note: Do not waste much time preparing the flutter valve; if necessary control the air flow through the catheter hub with your gloved thumb.) - 5.
-Insert the catheter into the skin over the 5th rib and direct it just over the top of the rib into the intercostal space - 6.
-Advance the catheter through the parietal pleura until a "pop" is felt and air or blood exits under pressure through the catheter, then advance catheter. - 7.
-Insert the needle catheter unit at a perpendicular angle to the chest wall. - Then hold the needle/catheter unit in place for 5 to 10 seconds before removing the needle in order to allow for full decompression of the pleural space to occur. - 8.
+(Note: do not waste much time preparing the flutter valve; if necessary, control the air flow through the catheter hub with your gloved thumb.) - 5.
+Insert the catheter into the skin over the fifth rib and direct it just over the top of the rib into the intercostal space - 6.
+Advance the catheter through the parietal pleura until a "pop" is felt and air or blood exits under pressure through the catheter, then advance catheter only to chest wall. - 7.
+Remove the needle, leaving the plastic catheter in place up to hub even if an air rush is not felt.
+One more attempt can be made with manual displacement of chest wall tissue (may occur with obese or extremely muscular patients).
+The site of second attempt should be within 1 cm of original site. - 8.
 Secure the catheter hub perpendicular to the chest wall with dressings and tape. - 9.
 Reassess patient including respiratory distress, breath sounds, and vital signs.

-- If the patient's anterior axillary line cannot be accessed due to positioning, you may perform the above procedure in the 2nd intercostal space along the mid-clavicular line.
-This location has a higher failure rate however, and if there is no rush of air, the procedure should be repeated as above in the anterior axillary line. - Catheters placed in the 2nd intercostal space must not be placed more medial than the mid-clavicular/ nipple line.
+- If the patient's anterior axillary line cannot be accessed due to positioning, you may perform the above procedure in the second intercostal space along the mid-clavicular line.
+This location has a higher failure rate however, and if there is no rush of air, the procedure should be repeated as above in the anterior axillary line. - Catheters placed in the second intercostal space must not be placed more medial than the midclavicular line.
 There are arteries running parallel to the sternum in this area that may cause bleeding into the thorax if damaged. - Use caution when placing the catheter through the intercostal space.
-The nerve, artery, and vein run just below the edge of each rib.
+The nerve, artery and vein run just below the edge of each rib.
 Catheters should be placed over the upper edge of the rib to avoid damaging the structures.